cntehang/ng-config-service/README.md

 # ng-config-service

-> A configuration service for Angular application
+> A simple and flexible runtime config service for Angular application.

+This runtime config service is simple to use with one line to initialize it and one single method to get configuration values.
+Nonetheless, it is flexible to support different usage scenarios: flexible configuration schema and flexible configuration file path that supports enviornment variables.
+Because it uses `HttpClient` to retrieve the configuration data from the specified URL, the configuration source can be an API that returns configuration in JSON format.

+[The Angular application enviornments](https://github.com/angular/angular-cli/wiki/stories-application-environments) is a build time configuration service that is not appriopriate for runtimee because any change in the envirornment requires a rebuild/recompile of the source code.
+The runtime config service doesn't need rebuild/recompile of the source code to change the configuration.

 ## Installing / Getting started

-There are three steps to setup the configuration service.
+There are three steps to setup the config service.

 1. Install the `ng-config-service` packge: `npm install ng-config-service`
 1. Create a configuration JSON file in your project.
 The default path is `assets/config/config.json`.
 If the file is in a different location, the file path has to be passed as a parameter to initialize DI proivders. **The file path is a relative path string without the leading "src" part**.